japaz/twitter2rss/README.md

 If you encounter any issues:
 1. Check the troubleshooting section
 2. Review the `/status` endpoint output
-3. Check Railway logs for error details
+3. Check your deployment platform's logs for error details
 4. Open an issue in the repository